 Since 1998, Kansas schools and libraries have received more than $88 million in E-rate discounts while all eligible schools and libraries nationwide have received more than $14.6 billion.
 For official E-rate guidance, visit the Universal Service Company's Schools and Library Division (SLD) website.

-The TAKE office at the Kansas State Department is happy to assist you with any questions you may have or you may call the Client Service Bureau of the Schools and Library Division at 1-888-203-8100.
+The Kansas State Department of Education is happy to assist you with any questions you may have and contracts with BTU Consultants for a hotline for E-rate questions 1-866-372-8302 or you may call the Schools and Libraries (E-rate) Program at USAC 1-888-203-8100.

 12/22/2014 – Second E-rate Modernization Order Released

 On December 19, the FCC issued the Second E-rate Modernization Report and Order (Order) and Order on Reconsideration.
 Building on the E-rate Modernization Order adopted by the FCC in July, the improvements to the program adopted in this Order seek to close the high-speed connectivity gap between rural schools and libraries and their urban and suburban counterparts, and provide sufficient and certain funding for high-speed connectivity to and within all eligible schools and libraries.
 The FCC takes these actions to ensure the continued success of the E-rate program as it transitions from supporting legacy services to focusing on meeting the high-speed broadband connectivity needs of schools and libraries consistent with the recently adopted program goals and long-term connectivity targets.

 12/11/2014 – FCC Continues E-rate Program Reboot to Meet the Needs of 21st Century Digital Learning